unpoller/unpoller.github.io/documentation/docs/install/overview.md

 ## Installation Overview
-If you prefer you can keep this page open as you walk though the installion steps.
+If you prefer you can keep this page open as you walk though the installation steps.

 ### 1) Choose an Installation Method